Repeat after me: “If I want to be a millionaire I must help a million people.”

 4. Carry Groceries

-You know whats worse than doing a major grocery run?
+You know what’s worse than doing a major grocery run?
 Bringing all those heavy bags into the house.
-If you see someone struggling to wrangle groceries, the dog and kids at the same time offer to take a load off and help them carry in the bags.
+If you see someone struggling to wrangle groceries, the dog and kids at the same time offer to take a load off and help them carry in the bags, (especially if you have one of these fancy bag holders.)
 Cost to you: $0

 5. Place Hope in a Jar